top of page

 Compañía Bodeguera De Valenciso Rioja Blanco, Rioja Alta 2021 70% Viura, 30% Garnacha Blanca

-Intense and impressive from 80-year-old vines, tastes of preserved lemon, with gentle smokey notes and a creamy texture.
+Intense and impressive from 80-year-old vines, with preserved lemon flavours, gentle smoky notes, and a creamy texture.
 It is complex and elegant.

 Abel Mendoza Garnacha Blanca, Rioja Alavesa 2021